NOTE: Please check this page frequently. Updates will be posted regularly as this situation is rapidly evolving.

 - Completed Senior Center renovations including two restrooms, new entrance, and new flooring and counter space.

 Community Center staff and the Incident Command Team have developed a phased plan to begin reopening areas of the facility.
-The initial reopening phase will reflect mandatory and recommended protocols that are very different from how operations were when the facility closed in March.
+The reopening phases will reflect mandatory and recommended protocols that are very different from how operations were when the facility closed in March.
 Most significant is the guideline requiring the facility to operate at 50% of regular capacity and by appointment in many cases.
-Phase I includes:
+Phase II includes:

 What Patrons Can Anticipate When Visiting Center: